EricRohlfs/blog/docs/html_tagged_template_literal.md

 ## Goals
 * Secure templates (no xss or vulnerabilities)
 * Improved developer experience
+* Allows to do all work like attach events before appending to the DOM
 * only use .innerHTML in one place in the entire code base.
 Have a linter plug in enforce this with the one exception being this function.